Updated on September 12th, 2022

 Monitor Colony Strength

 Weak hives will have trouble getting through a cold winter.
 No matter what you do, a lot of bees will not make it through the harsh weather.
-A starting population that’s too small won’t have enough bees to stay warm all winter.
+A starting population that’s too small won’t have enough bees to stay warm through the cold winter months.

 If your hive is weak going into fall, your best bet may be to combine it with a stronger colony or even another weak one.
 (This is one reason we suggest that newbies start out with two colonies.)